AdlCruz/rctexplorer/README.md

 `launch_explorer(data)`

-There is a degree of flexiblity and the application will also launch with a dataframe argument.
+There is a degree of flexiblity and the application will also attempt to launch with any dataframe argument.
+For example, a dataframe coming from `data <- rctapi::get_study_fields()`.

+## 3. Use the app

 Inside the application there are different tabs that allow the user to interact with the dataframe.

 The Help tab is marked ?

+NOTE: This package includes very little internal error handling.

+Developed in fulfillment of HDS MSc Summer Project